octoffers/.github/profile/README.md

     <summary>
       <h1>The Invitation</h1>
       <p>
         As a person who might be interested in job search automation, you have been invited to join us.
-However, if this does notappeal to you or suit your needs, you can simply ignore this invite
+However, if this does not appeal to you or suit your needs, you can simply ignore this invite.
       </p>
       <h1>About Octoffers</h1>
       <p>